ViaVersion/VIAaaS/README.md

 My Microsoft account <18 years old is not able to log in, it's giving XSTS error:
 - Add your account to a family (see https://wiki.vg/Microsoft_Authentication_Scheme#Authenticate_with_XSTS)

+Why a online webpage for online mode?:
+- It's easier to maintain in that way, because providing a chat with login requires encoding and decoding more packets which change through versions.
+- It allows your account password and token to be kept with you